DataWanderers/find-a-similar-pro-cyclist/README.md

 ## How?

 ### Data
 The data come from the final community-made WorldDB 2021 database for the game Pro Cycling Manager (PCM) 2020.
 It can be downloaded from the Steam Workshop.
-Other databases (and for other PCM versions), with stats that would be equally interesting, can be found when you register to [pcmdaily.com](https://pcmdaily.com/).
+Other databases (and for other PCM versions), with stats that would be equally interesting, can be found when you register on [pcmdaily.com](https://pcmdaily.com/).

 In the database, each rider has 13 characteristics representing various facets of cycling (such as climbing, sprinting, cobblestones, and so on).
 These stats have been extracted to Excel using this [tool](https://pcmdaily.com/infusions/pro_download_panel/download.php?did=1108), and are the sole basis for comparing riders.